You've heard of Halloween, and you've likely heard of Mexico's Day of the Dead. But what does Spain do at this time of year?

 When is All Saints' Day in Spain?

 All Saints' Day is celebrated in Spain on the same day as in the rest of the world—on November 1.
 However, celebrations here are more common than in many other countries, particularly in the English-speaking world.

 How do the Spanish Celebrate All Saints' Day?

-If you can get to see a performance of Don Juan Tenorio on All Saints' Day, seize the opportunity.
-The play is the most famous (and the most romantic) story about the mythical Don Juan and is performed each year on All Saints' Day.
+If you can make it to a performance of Don Juan Tenorio on All Saints' Day, take advantage of the opportunity.
+The play is the most famous (and the most romantic) story about the mythical Don Juan, pictured above, and is performed each year on All Saints' Day throughout Spain.

 There are a few traditional sweets that the Spanish eat on All Saints' Day.
-The most common is Huesos de Santo (literally 'saint's bones'), which is made of marzipan and 'dulce de yema'.
-Another is 'buñuelos de viento, puffy fried balls of dough filled with pastry cream, whipped cream, or chocolate.
+The most common are the so-called huesos de santo (literally, "saint's bones"), which is made of marzipan and sweetened egg yolk.
+Another treat you'll find are buñuelos de viento, puffy fried balls of dough filled with pastry cream, whipped cream, or chocolate.

-The most interesting city to be in for All Saints' Day is Cadiz.
+The most interesting city to be in for All Saints' Day is Cadiz, without a doubt.
+Why?